rjcrter11/E-commerce-app/README.md

 ## Firebase

+#### Authentication

 This project uses Firebase to authenticate user accounts.
+Firebase provides backend services and ready-made UI libraries to authenticate users, and supports authentication using passwords, phone numbers and popular federated identity providers like Google(used in this project), Facebook and Twitter.
-You can find an in depth rundown to set up a Firebase Authentication service [here](https://firebase.google.com/docs/web/setup?authuser=0)
+You can find an in depth rundown on how to set up a Firebase Authentication service [here](https://firebase.google.com/docs/web/setup?authuser=0)

+#### Data Storage

+Data storage for this project is handled through Firebase, which is a flexible and scalable NoSQL cloud database that offers expressive querying and realtime updates.
+Docs for setting up a Cloud Firestore database can be found [here](https://firebase.google.com/docs/firestore/quickstart?authuser=0)

+## Stripe
+Payment processing is enabled in this project through Stripe, which offres payment processing software and APIs for e-commerce websites and mobile applications.
+Integrating Stipe requires three steps after signup:
+  - Obtain API keys.
+  - Install a client library.
+  - Make a test API request.

+Docs for setting up Stripe payment processing can be found [here](https://stripe.com/docs/development/quickstart)

 ## Styling